Pre-Calabi-Yau structures and moduli of representations: Shifted symplectic and Poisson structures on moduli spaces of representations

 It is useful to consider the unit of this adjunction, which is a map

-of DG bimodules over $\cA$.
-Analogous to the unit map of the representation functor, this unit map allows us to think of the Van den Bergh functor as a formal procedure of sticking subscripts $(-)_{ij}$ to elements in $M$.
+of bimodules over $\cA$.
+Analogous to the unit map of the representation functor, this unit map allows us to think of the linearization functor as a formal procedure of sticking subscripts $(-)_{ij}$ to elements in $M$.
 More precisely, consider an element $\xi \in M(x,y)$.
 Then for any vector $v \in V_x$ and covector $\lambda \in V_y^*$, the triple $(\xi , v, \lambda)$ can be regarded as an element

 This defines a map

 which dually corresponds to a map

 which is precisely the $(x,y)$-component of the unit map \eqref{vdB_unit_map}.